As an international student, you are restricted in the amount of online study you can undertake. The following is very important information.

 - 24 credit point course at 33% online allowable is 7.92 units.
 We have rounded to allow 8 units

 A student is studying a 24 credit point bachelor degree.
 Each unit is worth 1 credit point.
-The student has 8 CPL (credit for prior learning) and they have not studied any online or off campus units.
-How many online or off campus units can the student study?
+The student has 8 credit points for RPL (recognition of prior learning) and they have not studied any online or off campus units.

 A student is studying a 24 credit point bachelor degree.
 Each unit is worth 1 credit point.
-The student has no CPL (credit for prior learning) and they have attempted 8 online units.
+The student has no RPL (recognition of prior learning) and they have attempted 8 online units.
 The student has failed 4 of these and passed 4.

-If an international student exceeds the rule, they will not be eligible for a new CoE.
-This will mean you will need to return to your home country and complete your course as an off campus student.
-If you have a current CoE, the CoE may be cancelled, requiring you to return to their home country to complete your degree.
+If you exceed the rule, you will not be eligible for a new CoE.
+Without a current CoE, you will need to return to your home country and complete your course as an online student.